AY2425S2-CS2103-W11-2/tp/docs/DeveloperGuide.md

    * 1a1.
 AddressBook shows an error message.
    Use case ends.

 * 1b.
-The command is missing datetime and person fields
+The command is missing datetime or person fields
    * 1b1.
 AddressBook shows an error message.
    Use case ends.